citusdata/pg_shard-old/README.md

 SELECT master_create_worker_shards('customer_reviews', 16, 2);
 ```

 This function creates a total of 16 shards.
 Each shard owns a portion of a hash token space, and gets replicated on 2 worker nodes.
-The shard replicas created on the worker nodes have the same table schema, index, and constraint definitions as the definitions on the master node.
+The shard replicas created on the worker nodes have the same table schema, index, and constraint definitions as the table on the master node.
 Once all replicas are created, this function saves all distributed metadata on the master node.

 ## Usage

 Once you created your shards, you can start issuing queries against the cluster.
-Currently, `SELECT`, `UPDATE` and
+Currently, `UPDATE` and
 `DELETE` commands require the partition column in the `where` clause.

 ```sql